devfile/devfile-web/libs/docs/src/docs/2.2.1-alpha/innerloop-vs-outerloop.md

           mountSources: true
     ```

-2. If your project needs ports to forwarded like in this example, define the endpoints required for your project
+2. If your project needs ports to be forwarded like in this example, define the endpoints required for your project
     - ***Note**: If you are using odo v3, you need to create an additional endpoint for the debugging port.
 See [Odo Spec Support](#odo-spec-support) for more information*
     - The environment variable definition `DEBUG_PORT` is to set the debug port of the node application